-Ever since it was first milled thousands of years ago, people have been using wheat flour to make breads, doughs, pastries, and even desserts.
+Ever since it was first milled thousands of years ago, people have been using wheat flour to make bread, doughs, pastries, and even desserts.
 It comes in as many varieties as there are types of wheat.
 Modern industrial processes have also created different types of wheat flour for different uses, such as bread or cake flour.

-However, many people cannot have wheat flour for health or personal reasons.
+However, many people cannot have wheat for health or personal reasons.
 Whether you are trying to switch to a gluten-free diet or just don’t have flour on hand, here are a few substitutes that you can use.

 Chickpea flour is made of ground-up garbanzo beans or chickpeas.
 It has been a mainstay in India for a long time and is now advancing to the Western market.
-It is just as versatile as wheat flour but does not have gluten.
+It is just as versatile as regular flour but does not have gluten.

 Chickpea flour works well in all sorts of dishes.
 It can be used as a thickening agent or coating for fried foods.
 Chickpea flour is one of the best gluten-free flours for baking because it binds easily once it is mixed with water and salt, unlike many other flours that are crumbly.
 However, be careful with ratios as you may need to use a slightly smaller amount, and be ready for an earthier taste than wheat flour.